funcx-faas/helm-chart/README.md

 ### Connecting clients

-Create a `FuncXClient` instance pointing at your install, by specifying the funcx_service_address:
+Create a `FuncXClient` instance pointing at your install, by specifying the funcx_service_address,

 ```
 fxc = FuncXClient(funcx_service_address="http://amber.cqx.ltd.uk:8000/v2")
 ```

+and by specifying your endpoint UUID (generated earlier) when invoking a function.

-and then run the same sort of tests as can happen against the tutorial endpoint.
+Run the same sort of tests as can happen against the tutorial endpoint.
 For example:

 ```
 from funcx.sdk.client import FuncXClient